instana/terraform-aws-instana-ec2-agent/README.md

 ## Prerequisites

+### Instana Account
+- Active Instana account with access to:
+  - Agent key (for authentication)
+  - Backend endpoint URL

+### AWS Permissions

-Before running this module, ensure the user or IAM role executing Terraform has sufficient AWS permissions to create and manage:
+The IAM user or role executing Terraform must have permissions to create and manage:
-- EC2 instances
+- EC2 instances and EBS volumes
-- IAM roles
-- IAM policies
-- IAM instance profiles
+- IAM roles, policies, and instance profiles
-- Security groups
+- Security groups (if creating new ones)
-- EBS volumes
+- VPC resources (read access for existing VPC/subnets)

+### Network Requirements
+- VPC with appropriate subnet (public or private with NAT Gateway/Internet Gateway)
+- Network connectivity to Instana backend endpoint (typically port 443)
+- (Optional) SSH access configuration if remote management is required

 ## Usage